joao404/Profibus_STM32F1_Slave/README.md

 Known problems:
 - z21 loco programming is not tested
 - Reading of configuration from additional MS2 with software version higher then 3.0 reads only locos
-- RemoteCS2/3 App executes emergency stop in case of loco change when MS is connected.

 ToDo:
 - Configuration Writing for z21